SarikaRAJPURE/Jobrouter/README.md

 const AllJobsContext = createContext();
 export const loader = async ({ request }) => {
   try {
+    //use new URL constructor to gather all query params and convert them into object:converts query params into object

     const params = Object.fromEntries([
       ...new URL(request.url).searchParams.entries(),
     ]);